 Phil Kay was the next winner in 1989.
 “When I did the final and won that was my second ever gig” says Kay.
 “My first gig got me through the heat.
 I don’t know if you could say that So You Think You’re Funny? launched my career, because my career was still at the blueprint for the ship stage rather than ready to have the champagne smashed off the bow.”

-Now the first prize for the winner of So You Think You’re Funny? is £2,000 and a place in the Best of British Show at the Montreal Comedy Festival; an event that is closely watched by talent scouts for the American TV networks.
+Along with prize money, the winner of So You Think You’re Funny? books a place in the Best of British Show at the Montreal Comedy Festival; an event that is closely watched by talent scouts for the American TV networks.

 As the prize money has grown, so has the competition and now there are around 500 applicants a year.